 As we've mentioned, other DNS servers can filter content to block ads, trackers, malicious, phishing or family-unfriendly sites, depending on your needs.
 This can be a really effective idea as it automatically protects all your apps, with no need to install any other software.

 Switching DNS isn't a good idea for everyone.
-Some parental controls, antivirus and internet security apps already replace your DNS servers with their own, and switching to something else means you'll lose at least some of their protection.
+Some parental controls, antivirus and internet security apps already replace your DNS servers with their own, and switching to something else means you may lose at least some of their protection.